GSA/site-scanning-documentation/scans/candidate-scans.md

   * Scan for last mod date (of the sitemap/robot files?)
   * Scan for and analyze the search.gov snippet?
   * Search for other major site scanning implementations
+* For USWDS
+  * "Could we find to highlight bad, resolving urls to the same end, e.g. www1 and www"
 * For TTS
   * Which websites use which TTS services